team-approx-bayes/liegroups/README.md

 ### first layer filter visualizations

-To reproduce the figures visualizing the filters, run the following:
+To reproduce the figures visualizing the filters, run the following (after training the tanh-MLP networks using the above commands):

 ```
 python3 plot_filters.py --resultsfolder results/mnist_mlp/additive/run_0